Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Part of the rise in diagnoses could be due to increased awareness and education.
 Some adults may realize they have always struggled with these symptoms.
 For an ADHD diagnosis, symptoms must have been present in childhood, even if they were initially missed.

-As an adult, if you “suddenly” develop ADHD-like symptoms that weren’t there before, there may be many reasons for the cognitive or attentional issues.
+As an adult, if you “suddenly” develop ADHD-like symptoms that weren’t there before, there may be many reasons for these new cognitive or attentional issues.

 If you think your attention is suffering, ditching screens may or may not be the ideal solution.
 When it comes to impaired cognitive function, there are other causes that also should be considered.